Nursing

 Additionally, UW’s nurse practitioner program maintains relationships with its alumni, and many alumni go on to serve as clinical preceptors for our nursing school's students.

-A nursing student examines a test student subject's knee.
+A nursing student examines a student's knee

 UW offers two clinical concentrations through its DNP program: